Skip to content

 Winrock International

-Pairing CSi and Krayasart
+Pairing CSi and Krayasart: a #thaiRAIN success story

-Innovation Forum Paired with Thai Tradition
+Innovation forum paired with Thai tradition

 In Thailand and neighboring countries, the Festival of the 10th Lunar Month holds a special place in local traditions.
 It is a time when people pay homage to their ancestors with the season’s first harvest, a tradition that dates back hundreds of years.